pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Issue

-Autopilot will fail if there are uncommitted changes in the Dev environment.
+Autopilot will fail if there are uncommitted SFTP code changes in the Dev environment.

 ### Diagnosis

-If commits are pushed to Dev after the Autopilot Multidev is created, you run the risk having a merge conflict when Autopilot is pushed back to Dev.
+If commits are pushed to Dev after the Autopilot Multidev is created, you run the risk of having a merge conflict when Autopilot is pushed back to Dev.

-If Autopilot attempted to deploy, then either: Tests have already passed; or the less likely event that a test that was waiting, was approved after changing the Dev environment.
+If Autopilot attempted to deploy, then either: tests have already passed; or the less likely event that a test that was waiting, was approved after changing the Dev environment.

 ### Solution

 If you experience this error, it will likely be at the end of the flow, at which point you should re-run Autopilot with the latest changes to ensure all is covered in testing.
+Autopilot will also log an error, which can be found in the activity feed.

+#### How to Re-run Autopilot If Tests Have Already Passed

-Autopilot will log an error, which can be found in the activity feed.
-You would then need to manually start an update, or Autopilot will automatically reschedule one at your site's update cadence.
+You can manually start an update, or Autopilot will automatically reschedule one at your site's update cadence.

+#### How to Re-run Autopilot If Tests Were Approved After Dev Changes

 If a test that was waiting was approved after changing the Dev environment, Autopilot will check periodically to see if Dev has changed since Autopilot ran.